run-ai/docs/docs/admin/researcher-setup/cli-install.md

      * Go to the Run:ai user interface.
 On the top right select `Researcher Command Line Interface`.
      * Select Mac or Linux.
      * Download directly using the button or copy the command and run on a remote machine
-     * Copy the binary to a directory which is part of the PATH.
-Typically `/usr/local/bin`.
+     * Move the binary to a directory that is part of the PATH.
+For example: `sudo mv runai /usr/local/bin`

 === "Run:ai version 2.4 or earlier"
      *   Download the latest release from the Run:ai [releases page](https://github.com/run-ai/runai-cli/releases){target=_blank}.
 For MacOS, download the `darwin-amd64` release.For Linux, download the `linux-amd64` release.